 What Is a Trade Union Representative?

-The difference between shop stewards and trade union representatives is that a shop steward is elected by members of the union and does not receive compensation for the role whereas a trade union representative is generally appointed, employed, and paid by the union.
-While there are differences between a shop steward and a trade union representative, a shop steward finds his or herself with duties performed by a trade union representative.
+The main difference between shop stewards and trade union representatives is that a shop steward is elected by members of the union and does not receive compensation for the role, whereas a trade union representative is generally appointed, employed, and paid by the union.
+While there are other differences between a shop steward and a trade union representative, a shop steward often performs many of the same duties as a trade union representative.

 In order for a trade union to have its shop stewards recognized by an employer as a worker representative, the trade union must:

-- Show the company that the union has a majority of employees at the company as union members
+- Show the company that a majority of employees at the company are union members.

 - Have no less than 10 union members at the workplace.
-The 10 members can be from one union or jointly with others
+The 10 members can be from one union or a mix of unions.

 What Makes an Effective Shop Steward?

-As the go-between person responsible for negotiating the best outcome possible between an employer and an employee may be considered an arduous task.
+As the go-between person responsible for negotiating the best outcome possible between an employer and an employee, the role of a shop steward may be considered an arduous task.
 In order to achieve the best results possible, the following list provides a few suggestions a shop steward should keep in mind.

-- In the role of shop steward, the representative should never seek management without first having a mandate from the workers.
+- In the role of shop steward, the representative should never contact management without first having a mandate from the workers.

 - A shop steward should not sign any proposed agreement without a mandate from workers.

-- Shop stewards do not have a caucus with union members that is, in any way, negative towards other shop stewards.
+- Shop stewards cannot have a caucus with union members that is, in any way, negative toward other shop stewards.

 - A shop steward will never act as an individual representative at the workplace without first consulting with the other shop stewards.